cdktf/cdktf-provider-googlebeta/docs/googleMemorystoreInstance.java.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.9.0/docs/resources/google_memorystore_instance#labels GoogleMemorystoreInstance#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.10.0/docs/resources/google_memorystore_instance#labels GoogleMemorystoreInstance#labels}

+---

+##### `mode`<sup>Optional</sup> <a name="mode" id="@cdktf/provider-google-beta.googleMemorystoreInstance.GoogleMemorystoreInstance.Initializer.parameter.mode"></a>

+- *Type:* java.lang.String

+Optional.
+Standalone or cluster.
+Possible values:  CLUSTER STANDALONE Possible values: ["CLUSTER", "STANDALONE"].

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.10.0/docs/resources/google_memorystore_instance#mode GoogleMemorystoreInstance#mode}

 ---